 The associative property of addition says that if you group two numbers and add them, and then add a third number, it doesn't matter what grouping you use.
 In formula form, it looks like (a + b) + c = a + (b + c).
 For example, if (2 + 3) + 4 = 9, then 2 + (3 + 4) will still be 9.

-Transitive and Distributive
+Math Properties: Transitive and Distributive

 The transitive property says that if a = b and b = c, then a = c.
 This property is used often in algebraic substitution.
 For example, if 4x - 2 = y, and y = 3x + 4, then 4x - 2 = 3x + 4.
 If you know that these two values are equal to each other, you can solve for x.
 Once you know x, you can solve for y if necessary.

-The *distributive property* allows you to get rid of parenthesis if there is a term outside them, like 2(x - 4).
+The distributive property allows you to get rid of parentheses if there is a term outside them, like 2(x - 4).
 Parentheses in math indicate multiplication, and to distribute something means you pass it out.
 So, to use the distributive property to eliminate parentheses, multiply the term outside of them by every term inside them.
 So, you would multiply 2 and x to get 2x, and you would multiply 2 and -4 to get -8.
 Simplified, this looks like: 2(x - 4) = 2x - 8.
 The formula for distributive property is a(b + c) = ab + ac.

 You can also use the distributive property to pull out a common factor from an expression.
 This formula is ab + ac = a(b + c).
 For example, in the expression 3x + 9, both terms are divisible by 3.
 Pull the factor to the outside of the parentheses and leave the rest inside: 3(x + 3).

-Properties of Negative Numbers
+Properties of Algebra for Negative Numbers

 The additive inverse property says that if you add one number with its inverse, or negative version, you will get zero.
 For example, -5 + 5 = 0.
 In a real world example, if you owe someone $5, and then you receive $5, you still won't have any money because you have to give that $5 to pay the debt.
 The formula is a + (−a) = 0 = (−a) + a.